On tessellations of random maps and the $t_g$-recurrence: Introduction and results

 \section{Introduction and results}

-In this note a \emph{map} is a graph embedded without edge crossings on a closed oriented surface, in such a way that the connected components of the complement of the graph, called \emph{faces}, are each homeomorphic to a disk.
-Loops and multiple edges are allowed, and maps are considered up to oriented homeomorphisms.
+In this paper a \emph{map} is a graph embedded without edge crossings on a closed oriented surface, in such a way that the connected components of the complement of the graph, called \emph{faces}, are each homeomorphic to a disk.
+Loops and multiple edges are allowed, and maps are considered up to orientation preserving homeomorphisms.
 A map is \emph{rooted} if an edge is distinguished and oriented.
 The number $m_g(n)$ of rooted maps with $n$ edges on the surface of genus $g$ satisfies, for fixed $g\geq 0$ and $n\rightarrow \infty$:

 In genus $0$, this result follows from the exact formula $m_0(n)=\frac{2\cdot 3^n}{(n+2)(n+1)}{2n \choose n}$ due to Tutte~\cite{Tutte:census}.
 In higher genus, it was proved in~\cite{BC0} using generating functions.
 A direct combinatorial interpretation of Tutte's formula for maps of genus $0$ was given by Cori and Vauquelin~\cite{CV} and much simplified by Schaeffer~\cite{Schaeffer:phd,ChassaingSchaeffer}.
 A combinatorial interpretation of~\eqref{eq:mgn} was given in~\cite{CMS} using the Marcus-Schaeffer bijection~\cite{MS} and further developped in~\cite{Chapuy:trisections}.